kushalpagolu/tello_epoch_rl/README.md

     python main.py
     ```

-4. Use the `--connect-drone` flag to enable drone control when you connect both the drone and the Emotiv Epoch X headset.
+4. Use the `--connect-drone` flag to enable drone control when you connect both the drone and the Emotiv Epoc X headset.
 If you omit this flag, the script will run in streamer mode and simulate drone actions and print them on the console.

     ```
     python main.py --connect-drone